gary-peterson/dsa-unit-tests-java-gen/README.md

 This git includes generalized test code for Java projects.
 It is generalized using interfaces and a simple factory approach.

-We will use "linked list" **for example purposes**.

-This applies to any archive with name **NOT** ending in "-For-IDE".

-## Running From Script
+## Running From Script (for Windows) - MAC and Unix are below

+Note: First verify (and install if needed) a Java JDK.
+[Here are steps...](https://objectcoding.com/Books/XdocRoot/Intro/I/103InstallingJava/103InstallingJava.html?20112813203)

-1. Download archive and extract all directories
+1. Download archive (e.g. DSA-Linked-List.zip, DSA-Dynamic-Array.zip, etc)
-2. See "MAC-UNIX" directory (if applicable)
+2. Extract to local machine
 3. Copy your implementation package(s) to the "src" directory
     - for linked list, you would copy your "linkedlist" package (dir) into "src"
     - for dynamic array, you would copy your "dynarray" package (dir) into "src"